-- 1. Priors that makes sense

-- p(f) describes our belief/assumptions and defines our notion of complexity in the function

-- p(x) expresses our belief/assumptions and defines our notion of complexity in the latent space
+- 1. Priors that makes sense - p(f) describes our belief/assumptions and defines our notion of complexity in the function p(x) expresses our belief/assumptions and defines our notion of complexity in the latent space - 2.
+Now lets churn the handle

-- 2. The priors are "balanced"

-- 3. Now lets churn the handle